Louis XV: Legacy and historical judgments

 The financial strain imposed by the wars and excesses of the royal court, and the consequent dissatisfaction with the monarchy, contributed to the national unrest that culminated in the French Revolution of 1789.
-The historian Colin Jones argued in 2011 that Louis XV left France with serious financial difficulties: "The military disasters of the Seven Years' War led to acute state financial crisis.".
-Ultimately, he wrote, Louis XV failed to overcome these fiscal problems, mainly because he was incapable of pulling together conflicting parties and interests in his entourage.
-Although aware of the forces of anti-monarchism threatening his family's rule, he did not do anything to stop them.
+The historian Colin Jones argues that Louis XV left France with serious financial difficulties: "The military disasters of the Seven Years' War led to acute state financial crisis.".
+Ultimately, Louis XV failed to overcome these fiscal problems, mainly because he was incapable of resolving conflicts among the parties and interests in his entourage.
+Although aware of the forces of anti-monarchism threatening his family's rule, he did not act effectively to stop them.

+Trends in 20th-century French historiography, especially the Annales School, have deprecated biography and minimized the role of the King.
+English historian William Doyle wrote:

 A few scholars have defended Louis, arguing that his highly negative reputation was based on propaganda meant to justify the French Revolution.
-Olivier Bernier in his 1984 biography argued that Louis was both popular and a leader in reforming France.
-During his 59-year reign, France was never threatened by conquest as no foreign army crossed its borders (though some of its overseas colonies were lost).
-He was known popularly as Le Bien-aimé (the well-beloved).
+Olivier Bernier argued that Louis le Bien-aimé (the well-beloved) was a popular leader who reformed France.
+During his 59-year reign, France was never threatened by foreign conquest, though some of its overseas colonies were lost.
 Many of his subjects prayed for his recovery during his serious illness in Metz in 1744.
 His dismissal of the Parlement of Paris and his chief minister, Choiseul, in 1771, were attempts to wrest control of government from those Louis considered corrupt.
 He changed the tax code to try to balance the national budget.
-Bernier argued that these acts would have avoided the French Revolution, but his successor, Louis XVI, reversed his policies.
-Guy Chaussinand-Nogaret wrote that Louis XV's tarnished reputation was created fifteen years after his death, to justify the French Revolution, and that the nobility during his reign were competent.
+Bernier argued that these acts would have avoided the French Revolution if his successor Louis XVI had not reversed them.
+Guy Chaussinand-Nogaret claims that Louis XV's tarnished reputation was created fifteen years after his death, to justify the Revolution, and that the nobility during his reign were competent.

-E. H. Gombrich wrote in 1935, "Louis XV and Louis XVI, the Sun King's [Louis XIV] successors, were incompetent, and content merely to imitate their great predecessor's outward show of power.
-The pomp and magnificence remained....Finance ministers soon became expert swindlers, cheating and extorting on a grand scale.
-The peasants worked till they dropped and citizens were forced to pay huge taxes."

-Jeffrey Merrick wrote in 1986 that Louis XV's weak and ineffective rule accelerated the general decline that culminated in the French Revolution in 1789.
-The king was a notorious womaniser; the monarch's virility was supposed to be another way in which his power was manifested.
-Nevertheless, Merrick wrote, popular faith in the monarchy was shaken by the scandals of Louis’ private life and by the end of his life he had become despised.

-Many historians agreed that in terms of culture and art, France reached a high point under Louis XV.
-However, he was blamed for the many diplomatic, military and economic reverses.
-His reign was marked by ministerial instability, while his "prestige was ruined by military failure and colonial losses", concluded Jean-Denis Lepage.